-Housing associations sometimes use different names for Rent to Buy homes, for instance, Try Before You Buy.
+Housing associations sometimes call Rent to Buy homes, Try Before You Buy.

 How do you Rent to Buy?

-In order to qualify for Rent to Buy, there are some criteria you need to meet.
+To qualify for Rent to Buy, you need to:

-Your household needs to earn less than £60,000.
-This ‘household’ could be just you or you and a partner or friend for example.
+earn less than £60,000 as a household.
+This could be you alone, or you and a partner or friend

-You need to either be a first-time buyer, or someone that previously owned a home but can’t afford to buy on the open market.
-This could be if you lack a substantial deposit or sufficient income.
+be a first-time buyer, or someone that has owned a home before but cannot afford to buy on the open market

-Local authorities in which the property is based may have further restrictions when it comes to being eligible.
-For example, some will prioritise first-time buyers over previous homeowners.
+Local authorities may have more rules when it comes to being eligible.
+Some will prioritise first-time buyers over previous homeowners.

-Finding Rent to Buy homes can be tricky, but you can check availability and see if you qualify in your area by contacting a Help to Buy agent.
+Finding Rent to Buy homes can be hard.
+You can check availability and see if you qualify in your area by contacting a Help to Buy agent.

 London Living Rent

-London Living Rent is a different version of Rent to Buy for buying in the city, though the majority of the homes aren’t expected to be available until 2021.(1)
+London Living Rent is a different version of Rent to Buy for buying in the city.
+Most homes under the scheme are not expected to be available until 2021.(1)

-With this scheme you have to rent for a minimum of three years from a council or housing association.
-During that time you can buy on a shared ownership basis, while you are given priority for other shared ownership properties in London.
+You have to rent for at least three years from a council or housing association.
+During that time you can buy using shared ownership while still being a priority for shared ownership properties in London.

 Like with Rent to Buy the household is only allowed to earn a maximum of £60,000 a year to qualify.
 You also can’t be able to afford to buy in your local area in normal circumstances, even using shared ownership.

-Properties to rent will typically cost £1,000 a month,(2) though the Greater London Authority pledged to set the rent for three bed properties at 10% more than for two bed homes, to ensure family-sized homes are affordable.
+The Greater London Authority pledged to set the rent for three bed properties at 10% more than for two bed homes.
+This is to ensure people can afford to buy family-sized homes.

 The government has pledged to advertise London Living Rent homes on its Homes for Londoners search tool as they become available.